szelongq/tp/docs/UserGuide.md

 _Display Panel_ <br>
 - Displays all of a specified employee's information.
 - On start-up of the application, it displays the first employee in the list.
-    If the employee list is empty, it displays an example person with example attributes.
-The example is purely visual, and does not exist in the employee list.
+    If the employee list is empty, no employee information would be shown in this panel.

 --------------------------------------------------------------------------------------------------------------------
 ## Features